astrelsky/ps2-upython/README.md

 =======================

 This is a PS2 port of [micropython](https://github.com/micropython/micropython).
-It is currently in the development stages and currently only basic functionality.
+It is currently in the development stages and only has basic functionality.
-The open-source ps2sdk libraries has not yet been implemented as a built-in module.
+The wrappers for the open-source ps2sdk libraries is still a work in progress.

 License
 ---------